 Who does Meals on Wheels San Diego County serve?

-We serve seniors within San Diego County that are 60+ years of age, regardless of income, and their caretakers.
-We also deliver to disabled veterans of any age.
+We serve seniors within San Diego County that are 60+ years of age and disabled veterans of any age, regardless of income.
+And we serve all caretakers to our clients.
 We are currently serving over 3,000 seniors every year!
 For more information on what we accomplished last year, please visit our 2019 Annual Report.

 I’d like to help Meals on Wheels with delivering meals to seniors for the next several weeks during the COVID-19 pandemic.
 How do I get started?